crosenth/moose/README.md

 ## examples

-The Moose classifier can work with any kind of alignment or kmer based results The following examples will use results using 16s sequences aligned to a local NCBI nt database.
+The following examples will use results using 16s sequences aligned to a local NCBI nt database.
 For instructions on creating a local blast nt database see the NCBI walkthrough